Looking for an approach that spends its time outside the box?

 To teach challenged students you need an approach that meets them where they are and builds trust so they'll open up to learning.
 Bill Rossi's arts mentoring approach, outlined in Venturing Together: Empowering Students to Learn, gives you the tools you need to establish that trust and venture into learning together.

-Much like traditional medicine, Rossi's arts mentoring approach works by cutting beneath the symptoms or pathology to ignite the life force -- or, to be exact, the creative spirit.
-Igniting this spirit empowers students to develop the essential skills and abilities we all need in order to learn well, what Rossi calls The Principles of Empowerment:
+Just like traditional medicine, Rossi's arts mentoring approach works by cutting beneath the symptoms or pathology to ignite the life force -- or, to be exact, the creative spirit.
+This empowers students to develop the essential skills and abilities necessary for real learning ... what Rossi calls The Principles of Empowerment:

 Relationship to Self: Ability to concentrate; Level of motivation; Self-confidence to succeed; Ability to tolerate frustration; Consistency of effort.

 Relationship to the Teacher: Listens to the teacher; Understands directions; Communicates needs; Communicates ideas.